 J & L Shuttle Services provides transportation of milk from the Medicine Hat Milk Drop to NorthernStar Mothers Milk Bank and from the Milk Bank to Medicine Hat Regional Hospital’s NICU.
 By donating these services it greatly reduces the costs of transportation, making it more accessible for the hospital and keeping the cost of the milk itself as low as possible.

 Our primary courier in Alberta, Jazoo Courier allows us to bring milk into the milk bank from Calgary, Edmonton, Red Deer, Grande Prairie, and Fort McMurray.
 They also deliver milk to many Alberta hospitals and supplies to some of our Alberta Milk Drops.
 Jazoo has always made themselves available to our often urgent deliveries and financially support the milk bank with a very generous annual donation.

 Always ready to invest in new equipment when we need it.

 Red Arrow donates the transportation of milk anywhere they travel.
 This reduces the cost of transporting milk.

-Spartan Controls provided a generous donation to our Charitable Care Program which allows us to provide milk for those babies who have a medical need when family finances are not able to cover the cost of the milk outside the hospital.
+Spartan Controls provided a generous donation to our Community Care Fund which allows us to provide milk for those babies who have a medical need when family finances are not able to cover the cost of the milk outside the hospital.

 After pasteurization milk needs to be cooled as quickly as possible, the Britannia Sunterra Market provides us with ice every week in order to do this.